stuycs-gh-classrooms/nxtm-p00-pd10-takoyakicorndog/README.md

 mult based on radius

-if orb = big and chonky then more drag
+As mass of orb increases, so does drag

 ---